Auckland Cooking Schools

 Sileni Estate Culinary School

-Run as an adjunct to a regional winery in famed Hawke’s Bay, Sileni culinary school delivers a number of classes built for enthusiasts, tourists and for student and professional chefs and cooks.
-Each class teaches you how to manipulate ingredients and flavors for a 3-course meal.
+Run as an adjunct to a regional winery in famed Hawke’s Bay, Sileni culinary school delivers a number of classes built for enthusiasts, tourists and for student and professional cooks.
+Each class provides instruction on how to manipulate ingredients and flavors to prepare a 3-course meal.
 Here’s a chance to learn cooking alongside celebrity chef, Andy Glover, executive chef at Sileni.

 New Zealand School of Food and Wine

-Located in Christchurch, this is nevertheless one of the country’s largest and most mainstream culinary schools.
-The 16-week Certificate in Cookery provides ambitious student chefs with all the skills necessary to launch a solid career.
-You learn basics of food storage, selection, preparation and presentation; menu development; knife skills, use of professional kitchen equipment, and wine pairing.
-Besides the Certificate in Cookery, academic programs and degree majors include: Certificates in Restaurant and Café Management, Hospitality and Cookery, Sommelier, and Western Cookery and Wine.
-Get hands-on experience in the on-site Hay Restaurant.
+Located in Christchurch, this is one of the country’s largest and most comprehensive culinary schools.
+The 16-week Certificate in Cookery provides ambitious student chefs with all the skills necessary to launch solid kitchen careers.
+Basics of food storage, ingredient selection, plating and presentation are taught alongside menu development, knife handling skills, and professional kitchen equipment use and care.
+In addition to the Certificate in Cookery, academic programs include Certificates in Restaurant and Café Management, Hospitality and Cookery, Sommelier, and Western Cookery.
+Hands-on experience is instilled through working shifts in the on-site Hay Restaurant kitchen.

 New Zealand Naval Cookery School

 Even the national Navy needs cooks.
 Recruits eager to learn cooking are routed quickly in training to the Naval Cookery School.
-Ever dreamed about cooking for an army, then here’s your chance.
-Learn your way around a ship’s galley, how to select, store, prepare and present meals in a Naval framework, including daily meals, events and formal occasions.
-You’ll earn the opportunity to work your way up in the galley hierarchy, eventually managing a galley of chef and cook assistants.
-And if you’re competitive you’ll have ample opportunity to put your skills to the test when you head-to-head with other Naval chefs during the year.
+If you’ve ever dreamt of cooking for an army, then here’s your chance.
+Learn your way around a ship’s galley, as you select, store, prepare and present meals in a Naval framework - including daily meals, and menus for special events and formal occasions.
+Graduates earn the opportunity to work their way up through the galley hierarchy, eventually managing a staff of cooks and chef’s assistants.